qubic-li/qubic/README.md

 - Bare Metal Server/Computer with at least 8 Cores (high CPU frequency with AVX2 support)
 - At least 128GB memory
 - 1Gb/s synchronous internet connection
-- An USB Stick or SSD/HD attached to the Computer
+- An USB Stick or SSD/HD attached to the Computer via USB
 - An UEFI Bios

-> you will need the current `spectrum, universe and computer` files to be able to start qubic. the latest files can be found in our discord channel: https://discord.gg/qubic
+> you will need the current `spectrum, universe and contract` files to be able to start qubic. the latest files can be found in our #network discord channel: https://discord.gg/qubic (ask there for the files)

 ### Prepare your USB Stick/SSD/HD
 1. Your Qubic Boot device should be formatted as FAT32 and have the label QUBIC.